LiWentomng/BoxInstSeg/README.md

 | Box2Mask-T      | R-101     |  8  | model                                                                                         |   50e   | [config](https://github.com/LiWentomng/BoxInstSeg/blob/main/configs/box2mask/box2mask_r101_lsj_8x2_50e_coco.py) |         37.9     |                        |

 - The above models are trained with `ms` to make a performance comparison.
-- *_The pretrained model of Box2Mask are coming as soon as possible._*

 ### Pascal VOC